 While this would mean your partner receives less when you die, in this example making a charitable legacy would shave off £7,600 from the Inheritance Tax bill.
 This is worth considering if you’re keen to support a charity even after your death.

-The rules on how to work out what you can give away to charity to lower the tax rate aren’t as straightforward as our simple illustration above.
-So, it’s a good idea to get the advice of a solicitor or accountant who specialises in estate planning before write this into your will.
+The rules on how to work out what you can give away to charity to secure the lower tax rate aren’t always as straightforward as our simple illustration above.
+So, it’s a good idea to get the advice of a solicitor or accountant who specialises in estate planning.

 Giving to charity while alive and tax relief